Number of Fellows per Rotation: 2-3

 • Clinical observations with a focus on aspects of parent-child relationship parameters

-• Diagnostic formulation of early onset emotional and behavioral problems
+• Diagnostic formulation of early-onset emotional and behavioral problems

 • Careful weighing of risks and benefits of psychopharmacological interventions in the very young patient